filippovarini/sharktrack/annotation-pipelines.md

 - Assigning species ID to the correct ones left

 ### Cleaning Guide
-Each track has an associated image in `detections/` for you to clean it.
+SharkTrack saves an image for each track in the `detections/` folder.
+In this image, it highlights the track with a *thick* bounding box.
+Additionally, it also tells what else it found in the same image, with *thin* bounding boxes.

-When you look at a detection image, you are cleaning the detection in the red box.
-The white boxes are there only to provide context and their tracks are saved in other detection files for you to clean.
+The purpose of the *thin* boxes is for you to that the model missed a shark if there is no thick or thin box around it and thus be confident about the weaknesses of it.

 <img src="./static/test-output/detections/8.jpg" width=400 />

-*In this image refers to the detection in the red box (bottom right).
+*In this image refers to the detection in the thick box (bottom right).
 By classifying this image, you are classifying only that detection*

-Below, we provide examples of detection files and what cleaning action should be performed
+Sometimes, it is ambiguous whether you should accept or reject the detection as invalid one.
+Therefore, below, we provide examples of detection files and what cleaning action should be performed.

 | | | |